codr7/eli/README.md

 `Iter` is the root type of all iterators.

 #### Lib (Any)
-`Lib` is the type of all libraries.
+`Lib` is the type of libraries.

 #### List (Any Call Seq)
-`List´ values are mutable sequences of values.
+`List` values are mutable sequences of values.

 `[1 2 3`

 #### Macro (Any Call)
-`Macro` is the type of all macros.
+`Macro` is the type of macros.

 #### Maybe (Any Nil)
 `Maybe` is the type of optional values.

 #### Meta (Any)
-`Meta` is the type of all types.
+`Meta` is the type of types.

 #### Method (Any Call)
 `Method` is the type of methods.